DARPA-CRITICALMAAS/ta1_integration/docs/pages/system_setup.md

 ## STEP 2: Configuring the Host

 Now that your host is ready to use, we need to configure it: `ssh` into the host and perform the following steps.
+E.g., `ssh -i /path/to/your-key.pem ubutun@instance-public-dns`

 _Note: if you are on a fresh EC2 host, some required additional steps are indicated with as **EC2**.
 If you are on your own box, these steps might not be